How to Track Engagement: Key Stats to Help You Grow Online Connections

 Content Interaction Depth

-Monitor metrics such as time spent on your articles, video completion rates and click-through rates to external links.
-These numbers tell you whether your content captures attention, and it prompts people to take action.
+When you Track Engagement Metrics, pay close attention to indicators such as time spent on articles, video completion rates, and click-through rates on external links.
+These metrics reveal whether your content truly holds attention and motivates people to take meaningful action.

 High Tech Networking A.C.T. for Serious Networkers